jlorenzoC/spring-demo-one/README.md

 ## Future distributable features, yeah!

 Branch by branch, every Spring feature will be discovered.
-So, if you want more Spring code, you need to checkout other branches.
+So, if you want more Spring code, you need to checkout branches.